Representative Joshua J. Giraldo

 solely on a physical or mental disability.

-Giraldo is the Director of Human Capital for Blackstone Valley Prep Mayoral
+the Chief of Human Capital for Blackstone Valley Prep Mayoral Academy.
+He

-Academy.
-He served as chief of staff for Central Falls Mayor James Diossa from
+served as chief of staff for Central Falls Mayor James Diossa from October

-October 2015 to July 2020.
-Before that, he worked as a teacher at Blackstone
+2015 to July 2020.
+Before that, he worked as a teacher at Blackstone Valley

 Family Learning Center.
 He also served as director of the Central Falls